winitzki/scall/tutorial/programming_dhall.md

 ### The type constructor `Optional`

-A  type similar to Haskell's `Maybe` and Scala's `Option` could be defined in Dhall like this:
+A type similar to Haskell's `Maybe` and Scala's `Option` could be defined in Dhall as:

 ```dhall
 let MyOptional = λ(a : Type) → < MyNone | MySome : a >